derek-zhou/airss/README.md

 ## Cures for CORS

 Hope is not lost, even today.
+If you use a user script manager such as [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/), [Violentmonkey](https://violentmonkey.github.io/), or [Tampermonkey](https://www.tampermonkey.net/), you can [install this user script](https://greasyfork.org/en/scripts/433329-airss-cors-bypass).
+Installing it will immediately make the Airss instance on airss.roastidio.us be able to access all feed URLs, including ones that are cross-origin or http only.
+(Access for other instances can be added by editing the script.)

-Via browser add-ons such as: [CORS everywhere](https://addons.mozilla.org/en-US/firefox/addon/cors-everywhere/?utm_source=addons.mozilla.org&utm_medium=referral&utm_content=search) and [CORS changer](https://chrome.google.com/webstore/detail/moesif-origin-cors-change/digfbfaphojjndkpccljibejjbppifbc?hl=en) Firefox and Chrome users can enjoy Airss today on any feed.
+CORS restriction can also be turned off by browser add-ons such as: [CORS everywhere](https://addons.mozilla.org/en-US/firefox/addon/cors-everywhere/?utm_source=addons.mozilla.org&utm_medium=referral&utm_content=search) and [CORS changer](https://chrome.google.com/webstore/detail/moesif-origin-cors-change/digfbfaphojjndkpccljibejjbppifbc?hl=en), on Firefox and Chrome.
 Please install one of the add-ons, whitelist `https://airss.roastidio.us` and everything shall be fine.
 Safafi users can turn on the develop menu and disable the cross-origin restrictions from the menu.
 Mobile users please see the next section.
 If you are really paranoided, you are welcome to audit my source code to make sure there is nothing funny going on.

-If you use a user script manager such as [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/), [Violentmonkey](https://violentmonkey.github.io/), or [Tampermonkey](https://www.tampermonkey.net/), you can [install this user script](https://greasyfork.org/en/scripts/433329-airss-cors-bypass).
-Installing it will immediately make the Airss instance on airss.roastidio.us be able to access all feed URLs, including ones that are cross-origin or http only.
-(Access for other instances can be added by editing the script.)

 ## Proxy

-Because of the caveat mentioned in the previous section, I provide a proxy service to anyone logged in to [roastidio.us](https://roastidio.us), so the CORS restriction can be circumvented.
+I provide a proxy service to anyone logged in to [roastidio.us](https://roastidio.us), so the CORS restriction can be circumvented, no user scripts or browser add-ons are needed.
 All you need to do is to login to [roastidio.us](https://roastidio.us) in the same browser; Then you can just check the box `Load feeds with roastidio.us` in the config page and all should be good; no browser plugin or developer menu is required.
 However:

 * Loading feeds will be slower.
 Once loaded everything is as fast as before
 * If I turn evil I could invade your privacy or sabotage the feed content